ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ![image](https://user-images.githubusercontent.com/5365111/129882932-0ade0009-9599-4226-9567-046fa6a91762.png)

 As you can see this is very convenient and reduces code duplication.
-> These methods can work with both `IEnumerable` and `IEnumerator` objects (in some cases there are exceptions, not important cases at all), but if you plan to restart your enumerators, you should use `IEnumerable` objects.
-We recommend always using `IEnumerable` object generation instead of `IEnumerator`.
+> These methods can work with both `IEnumerable` and `IEnumerator` objects, but if you plan to restart your enumerators, you should use `IEnumerable` objects.

 The `FrameDelay` method adds a frame delay before executing the enumerator.
 For example, if you want to wait for 1 game frame and then execute the enumerator code, it would look like this:
 ```c#